o365hq/o365hq.com/content/blog/Microsoft 365 Business Voice.md

 while on the go.
 By simply tapping a contact, you are instantly connected with your customer.
 Back at your desk, you can use the Teams desktop app.
 A team can exist within an organization, a project, or even an interest group.
-In Teams, you and your coworkers cooperate through channel and 1:1 conversations, set up meetings, and share files.
+In Teams, you and your co-workers cooperate through channel and 1:1 conversations, set up meetings, and share files.
 Meetings can include multiple people from both inside and outside your organization.